drlxj/CamDiff/README.md

 python inpainting_diff.py --indir ./Dataset --outdir ./result
 ````
 ### Dataset
-The generated dataset can be downloaded:
+See here for an overview of the datastet.
+The dataset can be downloaded here.

 ## Paper Details
 ### Generation Results